CH-Earth/summa/case_study/reynolds/readme.md

 summa.exe -m fileManager_reynoldsVariableDecayRate.txt
 ```

-Evaluation data and a sample (Python) script to evaluate these simulations are provided in sub-folder `evaluation`.
+Evaluation data and a sample (Python) script to evaluate these simulations are provided in sub-folder `evaluation` and `output` respectively.